 The PUT equivalent of the unijunction transistor is shown in Figure below.
 External PUT resistors R1 and R2 replace unijunction transistor internal resistors RB1 and RB2, respectively.
 These resistors allow the calculation of the intrinsic standoff ratio η.

-Figure below shows the PUT version of the unijunction relaxation oscillator Figure previous.
-Resistor R charges the capacitor until the peak point, Figure previous, then heavy conduction moves the operating point down the negative resistance slope to the valley point.
+Figure below shows the PUT version of the unijunction relaxation oscillator.
+Resistor R charges the capacitor until the peak point, then heavy conduction moves the operating point down the negative resistance slope to the valley point.
 A current spike flows through the cathode during capacitor discharge, developing a voltage spike across the cathode resistors.
 After capacitor discharge, the operating point resets back to the slope up to the peak point.

 We select the same VBB=10V used for the unijunction transistor example.
 We select values of R1 and R2 so that η is about 2/3.
 We calculate η and VS. The parallel equivalent of R1, R2 is RG, which is only used to make selections from Table below.
-Along with VS=10, the closest value to our 6.3, we find VT=0.6V, in Table below and calculate VP.
+Along with VS=10, the closest value to our 6.3, we find VT=0.6V and calculate VP.

-Choosing R > 143k guarantees that the operating point can reset from the valley point after capacitor discharge.
+Choosing R > 143k guarantees that the operating point can reset from the valley point after capacitor discharges.
 R < 755k allows charging up to VP at the peak point.

 PUT timing circuits are said to be usable to 10kHz.
 If a linear ramp is required instead of an exponential ramp, replace the charging resistor with a constant current source such as a FET based constant current diode.
-A substitute PUT may be built from a PNP and NPN silicon transistor as shown for the SCS equivalent circuit in Figure below by omitting the cathode gate and using the anode gate.
+A substitute PUT may be built from a PNP and NPN silicon transistor by omitting the cathode gate and using the anode gate.